30 years old. From chile to Salt lake city

 for instance on my own production line of Punch needles.

-Because of my life-long commitment to fine arts and illustration, I possess a high level of understanding with new materials and I can quickly assimilate new techniques.
+Because of my life-long commitment to fine arts and illustration, I possess a high level of understanding of new materials and I can quickly assimilate new techniques.

 I'm always trying to find new ways to use common materials.